pypeit/PypeIt/doc/installing.rst

 .. warning::

-    **M1 Macs Users**: We have a solution that works for installation on the new hardware.
+    **M1 Mac Users**: We have a solution that works for installation on the new hardware.
 It *requires* anaconda and a specific series of installation steps.
-If you're an M1 Mac users, skip to the :ref:`m1_macs`.
+If you're an M1 Mac user, skip to the :ref:`m1_macs`.

 ..
 DO WE HAVE A RELEVANT LINK FOR THE PYPEIT USERS SLACK?